iusenenow/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 console.log(higherOrder(2)(3)(10))
 ```

-Let us see were we use call back functions.For instance the _forEach_ method uses call back.
+Let us see where we use call back functions.
+For instance the _forEach_ method uses call back.

 ```js
 const numbers = [1, 2, 3, 4]